CCC Satisfactory Academic Progress Policy

 Satisfactory Academic Progress Policy is applied to not only receiving Federal Aid students receiving Veterans Educational Assistance and other funding that require that the student make satisfactory academic progress as defined by the institution.

 The Financial Aid Office will determine the satisfactory progress of each student at the completion of fall, spring and summer semester/terms.
 Eligibility will also be reviewed as students apply for aid at CCC.

 - College credits completed/Credit hours attempted or Pace

 Monitoring Periods, Warnings and Loss of Eligibility or Suspension

-Students not meeting Satisfactory Academic Progress will receive a letter from the Financial Aid office notifying them of their status.
+Students not meeting Satisfactory Academic Progress will receive an email from the Financial Aid office notifying them of their status.

 - The first time a student falls below standards for Satisfactory Academic Progress, the student will receive a “Warning” and will remain eligible for federal aid.
 Warning status cannot be appealed.
 While on Financial Aid Warning a student must receive a 2.0 GPA for the semester/term as well as meet the requirements of the pace and the timeframe standards.
 If a student corrects the deficiency by meeting the standards at the end of the warning term he or she will be removed from warning.

 - Two consecutive incidents of Satisfactory Academic Progress violations will result in a loss of financial aid eligibility.